Instant confirmation · Mobile ticket

 Why see Seville from the Guadalquivir

 Seville was built with its back to the river — but the best views of the city are still from the water.
-In one hour you glide past the Torre del Oro (a 13th-century watchtower), the Triana district (Seville's flamenco heart), the Plaza de España fringe and the Isabel II bridge.
+In one hour you glide past the Torre del Oro (a 13th-century watchtower), the Triana district (Seville's flamenco heart), the Puente de Triana and the Isla de la Cartuja pavilions.
 Ground-level walking tours can't show you the same skyline.

-All five cruises leave from a jetty right next to the Torre del Oro — a five-minute walk from Cathedral and Alcázar.
+Most cruises leave from a jetty near the Torre del Oro or at the Muelle de Nueva York — both a short walk from the Cathedral and Alcázar.
 No shuttle, no complicated logistics.

 Frequently asked questions